 Your first month’s following goals should be:

 - Twitter: 100 Followers

 - LinkedIn: 50 connections and a completed profile makes you an “all-star”

 Once you’ve built a following, then you go into maintenance and management mode.
-This can be done in 30 minutes a day.
-(I also show you how to do this with the tools as part of my boot camp.)
+This can be done in 30 minutes a day with many of the free tools that are available like Buffer and HootSuite.

 Today’s digital marketing: social, content and mobile is effective and it’s not going away.
 You either need to embrace it, adapt, learn and use it properly and effectively, hire someone to do it, or close up shop.

 Questions?
 Feel free to comment below!